CQCL/pytket-docs/manual/manual_circuit.rst

 One place where multiplexor operations are useful is in state preparation algorithms.

-TKET supports the preparation of arbitrary quantum states via the :py:class:`StatePreparationBox`.
+TKET supports the preparation of arbitrary quantum states via the :py:class:`~pytket.circuit.StatePreparationBox`.
 This box takes a  :math:`(1\times 2^n)` numpy array representing the :math:`n` qubit statevector where the entries represent the amplitudes of the quantum state.

 Given the vector of amplitudes TKET will construct a box containing a sequence of multiplexors using the method outlined in [Shen2004]_.

-To demonstrate :py:class:`StatePreparationBox` let's use it to prepare the W state.
+To demonstrate :py:class:`~pytket.circuit.StatePreparationBox` let's use it to prepare the W state.

 .. math::